timbertson/runix/README.md

  - how do we manage roots?
 A user-specific config file would do, but we surely want to support anonymous targets.
  - maintain access timestamps, and cleanup targets not accessed within a given time?

+# Caveats:

+**Statically compiled binaries** (typically golang) will not be modified nor be subject to runtime inection.
+This is typiclly fine, as the primary purpose for both of these.
+The main issue is likely to be hardcoded paths in the compiled binary.
+The software will run, but default paths may not be found.

+TODO: can we rewtite all /nix/store references, not just the ones istall_name_tool can edit?
+This would fix e.g. wrapper scripts.

+**LC_ID_DYLIB**: This can't be edited, so software compiled against runix-provided dependencies may not be executable outside of runix.
+There may be workarounds, but this is not a common enough use case to think about yet.